-Washington is home to many small neighborhoods and towns, each of which has its own personality.
-While you won’t find a shortage of beautiful and desirable places to live, having a place to start can help make your search easier.
+Washington is home to many small neighborhoods and towns, each with its own personality.
+While you won’t find a shortage of beautiful and desirable places to live, having a starting point for your search can make house hunting easier.

 Here are five of the best places to buy a home in Washington.

 This suburban area is safe, features many parks, and has relatively good weather compared with the rest of the state.
 It’s popular among families, with a population of around 13,797, and is close to a good selection of restaurants, cafés, and shopping.
 The median home value is $217,700, and 81% of residents own their homes.